tris203/tris203.github.io/content/Code Highlighting with React Syntax Highlter.md

 title: Code Highlighting In This Blog
 date: 2023-10-03
 slug: code-highlighting
-categories:
+tags:
-  - tech
+  - blog/tech
-  - typescript
+  - blog/typescript
 ---
 I decided to rewrite this entire website, migrating from WordPress to a static site generated in NextJS, partly because I wanted to have something more customisable and partly because I wanted to get away from WordPress.